Bytes and Bits

 Quinn Bennett

 I completely agree!
-The way the author approaches Graphics Programming is brilliant.
+The way the author approaches GLSL is brilliant.